Reki43/Assignment-3/README.md

 >Running this command changes the ownership to the webgen user, ensuring that only the webgen user has the necessary permissions to access and manage its home directory and all files within it.

-## Task 2 - Create the generate-index.service and generate-index.timer scripts
+## Task 2 - Create the generate-index.service and generate-index.timer Scripts

 **1. Create the generate-index.service File**